gsoules/MkDocs/digital-archive/docs/admin-zoomable-images.md

 1. Run the `Zoomify Unlimited Converter.exe` program which is located in the `Digital Archive SWHPL\Zoomify` Dropbox folder.

+1. Choose these options:

-1. Set the Output Path to `Same as input file`
+    -	Set Output Path to `Same as input file`

-1. Set the Output Format to `Zoomify folders`
+    -	Set Output Format to `Zoomify folders`

-1. Leave the JPEG Compression Quality setting at `80`
+    -	Leave  JPEG Compression Quality setting at `80`

-1. Leave the Compression Format setting at `JPEG Tile Compression`
+    -	Leave the Compression Format setting at `JPEG Tile Compression`

 1. Drag the high resolution file from the item’s Dropbox folder onto the converter (or choose `Open` from the converter’s menu).